Exit package negotiations – top 10 tips for employees

 If you don’t possess copies of any of these documents (and they’re relevant to your employment situation) then ask the Human Resources department at your employer to send the documents to you.

-These documents will be essential in determining what your contractual rights and obligations are as an employee or senior executive, and will form an important part of the exit package negotiations with your employer.
+These documents will be essential in determining what your contractual rights and obligations are as an employee or senior executive, and will form an important part of how you negotiate an exit package with your employer.
 For example, if there is a ‘non-compete’ clause in your contract of employment (or any other documentation) then you may wish to negotiate with your employer that this clause be waived upon completion of the settlement agreement.

 2. Prepare yourself properly for the exit package negotiations